BarRaider/barraider.github.io/SpotifyInstall.md

 10. Once the **entire** setup is complete, ensure you have the `Play/Pause` action on your Stream Deck and your device is selected!<br>

-Failing to do so will result in an ⚠️ symbol when the key is pressed, or a red connection symbol as shown in the image below.<br>
+Failing to do so will result in an alert (⚠️) symbol when the key is pressed, or a red connection symbol as shown in the image below.<br>
     <img src="/images/spothelp3.png"/><br>

 Please note, if you don't see your device listed... play a track inside of Spotify on the device and whilst it's playing click the "Reload devices" button under the Play/Pause key.